 Menu frames display a list of pages or categories and you select one by entering the corresponding menu number, e.g. 1

 Most pages also allow you to navigate directly to another page and you do so by entering *nnnn#, where nnn is the page number.

-You can either enter text directly by focusing on the display, or you can use the input and command buttons.
+You can either enter text directly or you can use the input and command buttons.
 Shortcuts are also given for some common Viewdata commands.

 On mobile browsers you're limited to using the input field and shortcuts